Brian McKnight: Mercury Records: Brian McKnight and Anytime (1990–1997)

-McKnight's older brother, Claude McKnight III (and his band Take 6), signed a record deal with Warner Brothers in 1990.
-This encouraged McKnight to shop his own demo tapes and by the age of 19, he signed his first recording deal with Mercury Records subsidiary, Wing Records.
-His self-titled debut album Brian McKnight was released in 1992, and peaked at number 58 on the Billboard 200 chart.
+McKnight's older brother, Claude V. McKnight III (and Claude's band Take 6), signed a record deal with Warner Brothers subsidiary Reprise Records in 1987, releasing their first album in early 1988 and encouraging Brian to shop his own demo tapes.
+By the age of 19 he signed his first recording deal with a subsidiary of Mercury Records, Wing Records.
+His debut album Brian McKnight was released in 1992, and peaked at number 58 on the Billboard 200 chart.
 His first release was "The Way Love Goes", which peaked at number 11 on the Billboard Top R&B/Hip-Hop Albums chart.
-The album also featured the ballad, and Top 20 single, "One Last Cry".
+The album also featured the ballad and Top 20 single, "One Last Cry".
 It was followed by two more albums for Mercury, I Remember You (1995) and Anytime (1997).
 Anytime, McKnight's final album with Mercury, sold over two million copies and was nominated for a Grammy.
 The video for "Anytime", directed by Darren Grant, was nominated for Best Male Video at the 1998 MTV Video Music Awards.
 In 1997, McKnight recorded "Remember the Magic" for Walt Disney World's 25th anniversary.
+After the release of his debut album, McKnight was part of the group Black Men United alongside Gerald Levert, his then-labelmate Joe, Christopher Williams, Boyz II Men, and others for the song "U Will Know", appeared and co-produced (alongside D'Angelo) on the soundtrack to the 1994 film Jason's Lyric.

 Motown Records: Bethlehem and Back at One (1998–2004)

 McKnight signed with Motown in 1998 and released a Christmas album, Bethlehem, the first of five albums he released on Motown.

-In 1998, McKnight was a guest star on the show Sister Sister.
+In 1998, he was a guest star on the show Sister Sister.
 He appeared in multiple episodes, as Tia and Tamera's college professor.
+That same year, he recorded a duet with Mariah Carey on a song that named "Whenever You Call" that was released as a bonus track in Carey's #1's compilation.
+The duet is also featured in the 25th anniversary edition of Carey's Butterfly album.

 In 1999, McKnight released Back at One, his most successful album to date, which eventually went on to sell over three million copies.
 Additionally, Back at One is one of four of McKnight's studio albums to reach the Top 10 on the Billboard 200 albums chart, reaching number 7 on October 9, 1999.

-In 2004, McKnight co-wrote the song "Wait" with Australian soul artist Guy Sebastian, which appeared on Sebastian's Beautiful Life album.
+In 2004, he co-wrote the song "Wait" with Australian soul artist Guy Sebastian, which appeared on Sebastian's Beautiful Life album.